We offer discounts for military, medical personnel, and first responders.

 Law Offices of Harold J. Cronk

-Breathalyzer maintenance records is a DUI case are relevant and provided by the assistant district attorney as evidence.
+Breathalyzer maintenance records in a DUI case are relevant and provided by the assistant district attorney as evidence.
 The prosecution holds the burden of proof.
 They have to prove that it’s relevant.
 If they can’t prove it, they’ll have a problem with your case.
 If they can’t show that the machine was calibrated or the officer was certified to operate the machine, the defense can use that in favor of the case.

 Should I Share Any Personal Medical History With My DUI Defense Attorney?